 Watching and wagering on Horse racing is extremely popular across the US, especially in Pennsylvania.

 PA Horse Racing betting is legal across the state and is available in person at several racetracks in the state, as well as online and mobile wagering.
+Online horse race betting has really taken off in the state.

 Best Pennsylvania Online Horse Betting Sites